LaunchCodeEducation/lchs/src/chapters/git/project.rst

 -------------------------------------

 Right now, your local and remote repositories match.
-As you continue working on your local device, the two repos become different.
+As you continue working on your device, the two repos become different.
 From time to time, you need to *push* your local commits up to GitHub to keep the local and remote versions the same.

 #.
 In VS Code, add a new text file called ``README.txt``.
 Inside the file,